 - The Licence expires 90 days after the date it was issued.
-However, should it expires before its use; the intended parties are required to reapply for a new licence.
+If the Licence expires before it is used; the intended parties are required to reapply for a new licence.

-- The reapplication process entails: the submission of a new Form of Declaration duly authorized; newly stamped blank Minister’s Licence form (Page 2) along with evidence of payment.
-The stamp duty fee maybe transfer pending approval of the Commissioner General of Tax Administration Jamaica or new payment.
+- The reapplication process entails: the submission of a new Form of Declaration duly authorized; newly stamped blank Minister’s Marriage Licence form (Page 2) along with evidence of payment.
+The stamp duty fee may be transferred pending approval of the Commissioner General of Tax Administration Jamaica or new payment.

 - Supporting documents that were previously submitted may be used.
-However, these documents are only applicable for reuse within 90 days after the expiration date of the licence.
+However, these documents are only applicable for reuse within 90 days after the expiration date of the original Licence.

 After the Marriage Ceremony